 You can reward their good performance with fewer assigned problems.
-You see, textbook manufacturers can only guess at how many problems your child will need to complete to understand the concepts.
+You see, textbook manufacturers can only guess at how many problems your child will need to complete in order to understand the concepts.
 Maybe they don't need them all!
 So here is what I suggest.
 Do alternate problems first, and correct their work.
 If they get almost all of them right, they may not need to do any more problems.
 You can reward them by saying "That's it!
 No more!"
 This approach can give them the number of problems they need, but not so many that they feel overwhelmed and like math never ends.
-I know, I know.... homeschool moms like to get their dollar's-worth out of a textbook by doing every single problem.
+I know, I know... homeschool moms like to get their dollar's worth out of a textbook by doing every single problem.
 That's awesome - I was like that, too!
-But take a step back, and focus on learning.
+But take a step back and focus on learning.
 Is doing one entire lesson in one day the goal?
 Nope!
 Learning is the goal.
-You don't want all those problems, and the concern for the almighty buck, to stand in the way of finishing one math level each year.
+You don't want all those problems and the concern for the almighty buck to stand in the way of finishing one math level each year.

 5. Choose Curriculum Carefully